|Name||Muddy Creek WMA|

 Several practices are used on the area to enhance wildlife.
 These include approximately 150 food plots, several hundred acres of controlled burning, overstory mast development to increase acorn production, timber harvesting, waterhold development, midstory thinning and bushhogging.

 For those who enjoy hiking and backpacking, the Ouachita Trail crosses the area from state highway 27 near Story west to US highway 270 west of Pencil Bluff.

 Camping is unrestricted on Forest Service land so finding a campsite is no problem.
-Developed campsites can be found nearby at the Big Brushy Recreation Area west of Pencil Bluff on US highway 270.
+No developed campsites are available.

 |Restaurants and Other Facilities|